openfirmware/maps_server/README.md

 Installs the openstreetmap-carto stylesheet, downloads extracts, sets up the database and database user, imports the data to PostgreSQL, then sets up renderd and Apache.
 Also installs Leaflet/OpenLayers demo sites to `/leaflet.html` and `/openlayers.html`.

-Download/setup/import of the database has been moved to this recipe as different stylesheets may require different import options (projection, regions, etc).
+Download, setup, and import of the database has been moved to this recipe as different stylesheets may require different import options (projection, regions, etc).

 * Download [extract of OpenStreetMap data][GeoFabrik]
 * Download [openstreetmap-carto][] for import scripts